 Human beings are hardwired to deal with stress in a certain way, says Leyton.
 “It’s the old story of the sabre tooth tiger who lives around the corner,” he says.
 “We come across the tiger in the jungle and our stress system is wired for us to expend energy in the face of that stress.
 It’s called fight or flight.”

-In other words, our body is made so that if we’re stressed, we either physically fight our stressor or physically run away.
+In other words, our Healthy Body is made so that if we’re stressed, we either physically fight our stressor or physically run away.
 The problem is most of today’s stresses are psychologically oriented, and you can’t start literally punching your way out of a problem like a demanding boss (no matter how much you wish you could!).